What is the Healthiest Crust for Pizza? Top Nutritious Options Explained

 Why it’s great:

-Tip: Blend the cottage cheese for a smooth texture and bake it before adding toppings to avoid sogginess.
+Pro Tip: Blend the cottage cheese for a smoother consistency and pre-bake the crust before adding toppings to prevent sogginess.or a smooth texture and bake it before adding toppings to avoid sogginess.

 Chicken Crust